Captains Courageous | 1937

 In fact, the Fishermen's Memorial seen at the end of the film is a Hollywood replica of the real one seen at the beginning of the later film.

-Harvey's home, the elegant white-pillared 'Cheyne Mansion' seen at the beginning of the film, is the MGM Studio Building, 9336 Washington Boulevard between Ince Boulevard and Van Buren Place, in Culver City.
+Harvey's home, the elegant white-pillared 'Cheyne Mansion' seen at the beginning of the film, is the old Selznick International Pictures Administration Building, now the Culver Studios, 9336 Washington Boulevard between Ince Boulevard and Van Buren Place, in Culver City.
 The still-recognisable frontage is also glimpsed (with a bit of matte painting) as the"big new house in Atlanta" in Gone With The Wind.